CarlosFaccelli26/Spartak-Gym-Project/README.md

 ### User Stories
 - As a Costumer of a gym I want to know just with one click, which options I will have available to workout, so I want a easy website where I can surfer without problems.
 - As a Costumer of a gym I want to have a general idea about the gym before asking for mroe information, so I think it will be handy to find timtables, products, location, offerts or the availability of the staff reflected on the website.
-- As a owner of a gym I want to let the future costumbers know all the posibilities they will have in the gym, so I will be apreciate If they can find all that further information on the website.
+- As a owner of a gym I want to let the future costumers know all the posibilities they will have in the gym, so I will be apreciate If they can find all that further information on the website.
 - As a owner of a gym I want to give the best experience to the people, so I want to let everybody know we have amazing instalations and services with the best professionals.